econchick/cli-basics/shell.md

 ```sh
 python3 -c 'print("Hello from Python")'
 ```
-where we've given `python3` 2 additional arguments -- one, `-c`, and then an additional argument (which `-c` "consumes") containing a piece of Python code to run *instead* of opening the REPL.
+where we've given `python3` two additional arguments -- one, `-c`, and then an additional argument (which `-c` "consumes") containing a piece of Python code to run *instead* of opening the REPL.

 You'll notice that we've placed the last command line output inside single quotes -- the reason we do so is because we wish to pass the entire contents of the quotes as one single argument to `python3`.
 Remember -- shells split a command line each time they see a space.